Catherine, Princess of Wales

-Catherine, Princess of Wales (born Catherine Elizabeth Middleton; (Note: Initially, the media reported her first name as "Kate", which is a diminutive form of "Catherine".
-The name "Kate Middleton" persisted in the public sphere despite changes in Catherine's name and titles later in life.
-The British media opt for "Kate" in their articles as a result of search engine optimisation.)
-9 January 1982), is a member of the British royal family.
-She is married to William, Prince of Wales, heir apparent to the British throne.
+Catherine, Princess of Wales (born Catherine Elizabeth Middleton; (Note: Initially, the media reported her first name as "Kate", a diminutive of "Catherine".
+Despite later changes to her name and titles, the public continued to use "Kate Middleton".
+The British media used "Kate" in their articles as a result of search engine optimisation.
+In November 2025, the BBC apologised to Catherine after receiving numerous complaints for failing to refer to her by her correct name and title.)
+9 January 1982) is a member of the British royal family.
+She is married to William, Prince of Wales, the heir apparent to the British throne.

 Born in Reading, Catherine grew up in Bucklebury, Berkshire.
 She was educated at St Andrew's School and Marlborough College before earning a degree in art history at the University of St Andrews in Scotland, where she met Prince William in 2001 and graduated in 2005.
-She held several jobs and pursued charity work before their engagement was announced in November 2010.
-She became Duchess of Cambridge by her marriage on 29 April 2011 at Westminster Abbey.
+She held several jobs and undertook charity work before their engagement was announced in November 2010.
+She became Duchess of Cambridge on their marriage at Westminster Abbey on 29 April 2011.
 The couple have three children: George, Charlotte, and Louis.
+She became Princess of Wales on 9 September 2022, when William was created Prince of Wales by his father, King Charles III.
 In early 2024, she was diagnosed with cancer, underwent chemotherapy, and resumed duties later that year.

-Following her marriage, Catherine has undertaken royal duties and commitments in support of the British monarch.
-She has represented the royal family on official overseas tours and has played a significant role in various charitable activities by undertaking projects through the Royal Foundation, with her charity work primarily focusing on issues surrounding early childhood care, addiction, and art.
-Catherine is patron of multiple charitable and military organisations including the Anna Freud Centre, Action for Children, SportsAid, and the National Portrait Gallery.
-To encourage people to discuss their mental health problems, she envisioned the mental health awareness campaign Heads Together, which she launched with William and her brother-in-law Harry in April 2016.
+Following her marriage, Catherine has undertaken royal duties and engagements in support of the monarch and has represented the royal family on official overseas tours.
+Her charitable work, largely through the Royal Foundation, focuses on early childhood, addiction, and the arts.
+She is patron of several charitable and military organisations, including the Anna Freud Centre, Action for Children, SportsAid, and the National Portrait Gallery.
+To encourage public discussion of mental health, she helped develop the Heads Together campaign, launched with William and her brother-in-law Harry in April 2016.

-Catherine's relationship with the media has been closely scrutinised, particularly regarding her efforts to maintain privacy amid significant media attention and public interest.
-The media have referred to her impact on British and American fashion as the "Kate Middleton effect".
-Time listed her as one of the most influential people in the world in 2011, 2012 and 2013.
-On 9 September 2022, she became Princess of Wales when William was created Prince of Wales by his father, King Charles III.
+Catherine's relationship with the media has attracted sustained attention, particularly her efforts to maintain privacy amid significant public interest.
+Her influence on fashion has been described as the "Kate Middleton effect".
+Catherine was named one of Times most influential people in 2011, 2012, and 2013.